 It’s November, well into the semester for high schoolers.
-SATs are a topic of importance and although the spring test dates seem far away, they’re actually right around the corner.
-If your child is contemplating taking the SAT, it’s wise to have a plan.
+SATs and ACTs are a topic of importance and although the spring and summer test dates seem far away, they’re actually right around the corner.
+If your child is contemplating taking the SAT or ACT (or both), it’s wise to have a plan.

-A “six-month game plan” will be useful and build confidence for those kids who have kept up their studies, maintained a relatively decent GPA, and have taken school mostly seriously.
+A “6-month game plan” will be useful and build confidence for those kids who have kept up their studies, maintained a relatively decent GPA, and have taken school mostly seriously.

-However, for those kids who’ve slacked off and think they can undo freshman/sophomore/junior year indolence, this six-month SAT study plan can help but it will be time to really buckle down.
+However, for those kids who’ve slacked off and think they can undo freshman/sophomore/junior year indolence, this 6-month study plan can help, but it will be time to really buckle down.

 For the next six months, make sure your child . . .